Why Should I Enter a Separation Agreement?

 When a divorcing couple is able to reach a separation agreement that is acceptable to both parties, the court has no say on decisions related to the family’s future; in fact, the court does not even have to approve the separation agreement.
 The court is only involved in entering the final divorce order.

-The separation agreement is treated like a contract and can be enforced by any court in North Carolina through the court’s contempt powers.
-The court does retain some discretion to modify the separation agreement’s terms regarding child custody if the court finds that they are not in the best interests of the child.
+The separation agreement is treated like a contract and can be enforced by any court in North Carolina, or any other state, through an action for breach of contract.
+The court does retain some discretion to modify the separation agreement’s terms regarding child custody, and sometimes child support, if the court finds that they are not in the best interests of the child.
 However, under North Carolina law, the terms are presumed to be fair and reasonable unless shown to be otherwise.

-Because the divorcing couple determines the terms of their separation agreement – not the court – there is an opportunity to come up with creative solutions to problems that address the each spouse’s interests.
-The result can be a custom divorce agreement that works for you and your children, instead of a decision made by a judge who doesn’t have a deeper understanding of your individual circumstances.
+Because the divorcing couple determines the terms of their separation agreement – not the court – there is an opportunity to come up with creative solutions to problems that address the each spouse’s interests and concerns.
+The result can be a custom divorce agreement that works for you, your spouse, and your children, instead of a decision made by a judge who doesn’t have a deep understanding of your individual circumstances.

 Remember, you don’t have to work out the key issues of your separation agreement on your own.
-You should get help from a qualified divorce attorney, and may also wish to consult with a family law mediator who can help you and your spouse come to an acceptable resolution.
+You should get help from a qualified divorce attorney, and may also wish enlist the service of a family law mediator who can help you and your spouse come to an acceptable resolution.